-The recent events in Egypt, Lebanon, Iran, Pakistan and even inside the United States, show that we are experiencing a deep divide in our world.
+The recent events in Iran, Pakistan, Egypt, Tunisia, Yemen, Lebanon, Europe and even inside the United States, show that we are experiencing a deep divide in our world.
 You can see it and you can touch it.
 It affects elections like the ones we have recently seen in the U.S., Iran and Lebanon.
-You can see it to extremist reactions to Alexandria Explosions from extremists who think the explosions are well-justified because of some religious or political reason or another.
 It crosses boundaries of geography, ethnicity, religion or cultures.
 The new divide is not sectarian.
 We have seen in Lebanon that both the Hezbollah-led alliance and March 14 coalition had Muslim and Christian factions.
 This divide is not nationalistic.
 We have seen some right-wing American neoconservatives publicly or secretly wishing that Ahmadinijad would win the elections so that a final confrontation between the U.S. and Iran would imminently draw near.
 Islamist fanatics also supported Ahmadinijad for what appears to be different reasons, but really it is because of the same motive.
 A quest for confrontation.
 A death wish for the bloodiest self-fulfilling prophecies of all time, Armageddon.

 The new divide cuts deeply through our societies.
 It disrupts peaceful coexistence in our homelands and our world.
 It brings the threat of civil war closer to our towns and cities.
 It competes to control our media and our education systems.
 In one way, the new divide could be seen as being between the moderate and the traditional.
 The old and the new.
 Between the liberals and the conservatives.
 Between the fanatically religious and the secular.
 Between those who believe in changeable human laws and those who insist on following what they see as the timeless divine will of God.
 Between things we can debate and things which some consider to be unbound by time, place or logic.
 But ultimately, the divide is really between those who believe that our problems can be solved through dialogue, diplomacy, economic cooperation and even sanctions; and those who believe that war is inevitable.
 The divide is between those who believe that we, with all our differences can co-exist, and those who believe that it is either us or them.
 Between those who think that we can differ but still maintain amicable relations and those who think that either you are with us, the good, or you are against us siding with the axis of evil.
 The divide is between fear-mongers and promoters of xenophobia on one hand and those who simply believe that people are more or less the same everywhere on the other.